 Can the Minister confirm that the staff are being offered TUPE transfers?
 I have heard from constituents who have been told that they are not, and clearly it is completely unfair for staff to be stuck in limbo like this.
 Can he say whether he has considered breaking up the contract and treating incineration separately, what the additional cost of the new contract might be and which part of the NHS is paying?

 The right hon.
 Lady raises an important point.
 I am happy to meet her to discuss these issues, given her constituency interest.
 I understand that she met members of staff on Friday.
 I very much urge HES employees who are listening to the debate to phone Mitie’s dedicated helpline and provide their details.
 The key issue is that Mitie has requested information from HES that it has not provided.
-In order to assess whether TUPE legally applies and the work patterns and issues of the staff involved, Mitie relies on HES providing information that, to date, has not been provided.
+To assess whether TUPE legally applies and the work patterns and issues of the staff involved, Mitie relies on HES providing information that, to date, has not been provided.
 The key issues in giving reassurance to staff are for them to contact the helpline and for HES to provide the information requested.

 I congratulate the Minister on the measured way in which he is dealing with this unpleasant situation.
 Can he confirm that the Environment Agency will suspend HES’s remaining permits if enforcement action does not return it to full compliance?

 My hon.
-Friend will be aware that the Environment Agency is an independent body, so it will be for the Environment Agency to reach a decision as to whether such a suspension should be raised.
+Friend will be aware that the Environment Agency is an independent body, so it will be for the Environment Agency to reach a decision on whether such a suspension should be raised.
 I can reassure the House that the issue is subject to great scrutiny at present and that the Environment Agency is looking at it very closely.

-It seems to me that there are two ways of looking at issues such as this.
+It seems to me that there are two ways of looking at such issues.
 Factoring in numbers, statistics and logic is one way and leads to one conclusion, but when we think about human decency and human dignity it becomes something entirely different.
 The public’s confidence in the methodology is absolutely paramount at this stage.
 First, does the Minister recognise that, and secondly, can he tell me what he is doing to restore that public confidence?